calebmsword/javascript-notes/deep-clone.md

 However, if you stored non-methods on the prototype chain which are writeable or configurable, then changing the property on one instance will change the property for another.
 Data will be shared.
 It is not a proper clone.

-If you have a use case where you store data in the prototype chain, then you can easily write an algorithm will walks the prototype chain and clones each object there.
+If you have a use case where you store data in the prototype chain, then you can easily write an algorithm that walks the prototype chain and clones each object there.
 For this reason, I think it is reasonable to create a cloning algorithm which does not clone the prototype chain.
 We can easily use it clone the chain if we need to.
 For example,

 ```javascript
 const myClone = myCloneAlgorithm(myObject);